 Cap theatre was a great venue in NJ in its time.
 It has closed since.

-Girlsschool was loud and adequate.
-1984 was a strong year for boc.
-This show was one of my favorite of that year. probably because i was in the front row and they let us take pix.
+Girlschool was loud and adequate.
+1984 was a strong year for BOC.
+This show was one of my favorite of that year.
+Probably because i was in the front row and they let us take pix.

 Capitol Theater was a great venue, but security were dicks, I barely managed to sneak in my tape recorder and was paranoid all night.
 Also, the bathrooms were party central, which was weird smokin' with cops a few feet away!!